 Age analyses. –

 Fish collections were made at 102 locations throughout Lake Superior (Figure 1).
 Collections were made during daylight between 19 May and 20 July 2014 with the U. S. Geological Survey Research Vessel Kiyi using a Yankee bottom trawl with either a chain or rubber disk foot rope towed at approximately 3.5 km/h.
-Both nets had an 11.9 m head rope, 15.5 m foot rope, and 2.2 m wing height with stretch mesh of 89 mm at the mouth, 64 mm for the trammel, and 13 mm at the cod-end.
+Both nets had an 11.9 m head rope, 15.5 m foot rope, and 2.2 m wing height with stretch meshes of 89 mm at the mouth, 64 mm for the trammel, and 13 mm at the cod-end.
 Nearshore trawling in May and June was cross-contour with a mean beginning depth of 19 m (range: 11-40), ending depth of 61 m (range: 19-144), and distance covered of 1.7 km (range: 0.5-3.8).
 Offshore trawling in July followed a constant depth contour with a mean average depth of 191 m (range: 92-315) and distance covered of 1.4 km (range: 1.2-1.5).
 Trawl distance was determined from the ship’s geographic positioning system.
+Kiyi were identified based on morphological characteristics, such as fin length and eye diameter, as described in Koelz (1927) and Eshenroeder et al (2016).
+In addition, Kiyi are primarily captured from depths >XX m (CITATION).
+All Kiyi in this study were collected from depths >XX m.
 All Kiyi collected were counted, weighed in aggregate, and frozen for later processing.
 Relative density (fish/ha) and biomass (kg/ha) were estimated by dividing collection counts and aggregate weights by the area swept by each trawl tow.

 Frozen fish were thawed at room temperature before total length to the nearest mm, weight to the nearest gram, and sex (visually determined as female, male, or juvenile) were recorded.
-To get a lakewide representative sample, a subsample of 10 individuals per 10 mm length bin was selected from each of five regions (Figure 1) for fish >160 mm as these fish were common.
-Because fish <160 mm were rare, all fish <160 mm were aged.
-Scales were removed from directly above the lateral line as close to the anterior margin of the dorsal fin as possible from either side of the fish.
+A lakewide representative sample for estimating age was obtained by selecting 10 individuals per 10 mm length bin from fish > 160 mm collected in each of five regions (Figure 1).
+All fish <160 mm were selected for estimating age because fish of this size were rare.
+Scales were removed from either side of the fish directly above the lateral line as close to the anterior margin of the dorsal fin as possible (Hogman 1968).
 Scales and sagittal otoliths were placed in paper envelopes to air dry.

 Otoliths were embedded in clear epoxy (Buehler EpoKwick™ Epoxy, 5:1 ratio of resin to hardener) before a 0.5-mm thick section through the nucleus along the dorsoventral plane was obtained with a Buehler IsoMet™ Low Speed Saw.
 Otolith thin sections were lightly polished with 1000-grit sandpaper before viewing in mineral oil on a black background with reflected light applied at approximately a 45 degree angle to the section.
-A digital image of each thin section, or images for some sections where all fields of the section were not clear on one image, was captured with a Nikon DS-Fi2™ camera attached to a Nikon SMZ745T™ stereo microscopeAge estimates were also obtained from scales for fish collected from the eastern Michigan region.
+A digital image of each thin section (Figure 2) was captured with a Nikon DS-Fi2™ camera attached to a Nikon SMZ745T™ stereo microscope.
+Multiple images were used for some otolith sections where a single image that was clear and focused in all areas could not be obtained.
+Age estimates were also obtained from scales for fish collected from the eastern Michigan region.
 Age was estimated from scales for a limited number of fish because a clear difference in age estimates between scales and otoliths was expected, as shown for numerous other fish including other coregonines (e.g., Maceina et al. 2007; Yule et al. 2008; Quist et al. 2012; Stewart et al. 2016).
-Digital images were captured for scales pressed into 5-mm thick acetate slides with the same camera and microscope described for otoliths.
+Digital images were captured from scales pressed into 5-mm thick acetate slides with the same camera and microscope described for otoliths.